EPA sets out rules for proposed 'methane fee' for waste generated by oil and natural gas companies

 “Wasted methane never makes its way to consumers, but they are nevertheless stuck with the bill,” Pallone said.
 The proposed methane fee “will ensure consumers no longer pay for wasted energy or the harm its emissions can cause.''

-Republicans call the methane fee a tax that could raise prices on natural gas.
+Republicans call the methane fee a tax that could raise the price of natural gas.
+“This proposal means increased costs for employers and higher energy bills for millions of Americans,” said Sen. Shelley Moore Capito, R-West Virginia.

+The American Petroleum Institute, the oil and gas industry's largest lobbying group, slammed the proposal Friday and called for Congress to repeal it.

+“As the world looks to U.S. energy producers to provide stability in an increasingly unstable world, this punitive tax increase is a serious misstep that undermines America’s energy advantage,'' said Dustin Meyer, API's senior vice president of policy, economics and regulatory affairs.

 In a related development, EPA said it is working with industry and others to improve how methane emissions are reported, citing numerous studies showing that and oil and gas companies have significantly underreported their methane emissions to the EPA under the agency's Greenhouse Gas Reporting Program.